marek22k/mping-sender-mirror/BUILDING.md

 I am currently not aware of any way to run clang-format via meson without ninja.

-### Getting crazytrace
+### Getting mping-sender

-The executable file is available under the name `crazytrace` in the build directory.
+The executable file is available under the name `mping-sender` in the build directory.

 ## Building the Debian package without Makefile-wrapper

-To build the binary crazytrace Debian package, the following command can be executed:
+To build the binary mping-sender Debian package, the following command can be executed:

 ```
 $ dpkg-buildpackage -b